 Camu Camu is 15% Vitamin C and it is nicknamed the miracle fruit.
-Although the number of milligrams of Vitamin C, which Camu Camu contains, is low compared to the milligrams in synthetically derived Vitamin C tablets, it has more natural Vitamin C than almost every known botanical on the planet and its effects on the human body are incomparable.
-Because of its food form, with bioflavanoids and other phytochemicals, clinical evidence suggests that it is far more effective, milligram for milligram, than synthetic Vitamin C (ascorbic acid).
+Although the number of milligrams of Vitamin C, which Camu Camu contains, is low compared to the milligrams in synthetically derived Vitamin C tablets, it has more natural Vitamin C than almost every known botanical on the planet.
+Because of its food form, with bioflavonoids and other phytochemicals, clinical evidence suggests that it is far more effective, milligram for milligram, than synthetic Vitamin C (ascorbic acid).
 Many people report that just 1/3 tsp. is sufficient to significantly increase their wellness.

-Some possible benefits of our Raw Organic Camu Camu Powder may include:
+Some possible traditional uses of Raw Organic Camu Camu Powder may include:

 ● Protecting & defending the nervous system from degenerative disease

 ● Detoxifying the body, especially the liver